point-vortex/nebula-lang/docs/specification.md

 A variable declaration specifies a set of variable identifiers that can be used in a program.

 ### Restrictions
-- Each identifier must be declared only once in scope.
+- Each variable must be declared only once in scope.
 - Brace enclosed list can be used only to initialize arrays and structs.
-- Quantity of brace enclosed list members must match the members quantity of the structure that it initializes.
+- Quantity of brace enclosed list members must match the members quantity of the data structure that it initializes.
 - The type of each brace enclosed list member must be able to cast to corresponding data structure member.

 ### Semantics
-- Identifier in scope can shadow other identifier in outer scope if their names are same.
+- Variable in scope can shadow other variable in outer scope if their names are same.
-- Identifier can be initialized in declaration.
+- Variable can be initialized in declaration.
-- If identifier isn't initialized - it will get default value.
+- If variable isn't initialized - it will get default value.

 ### Example
 ```glsl